18 May Finding your yellow arrow of guidance

 Let me tell you a story that illustrates this…

-My father had always wanted to walk the Camino de Compostela in Spain.
-The Camino is one of the oldest pilgrimage paths that my father had learned about in the 1950’s while living in France.
-Having wanted to make the journey, life intervened: my father met my mother, had five kids, and lived a very full life.
+My father always wanted to walk the Camino de Compostela in Spain.
+The Camino is one of the oldest pilgrimage paths that my father learned about in the 1950’s while living in France.
+Although he wanted to make the journey, life intervened: my father met my mother, had five kids, and lived a very full life.

 Many years later, almost fifty years later, my mother had died, my father was 84 and he remembered his dream: he wanted to walk the Camino.
 Up for an adventure, my sister and I offered to go with him.